36 Miter Saw Tips and Tool Reviews

 Dual-bevel saws allow you to make opposite bevels without having to reorient the piece you’re cutting.
 This saves time and eliminates confusion.
 In addition, the dual-bevel saws up the ante on quality.
 Everything about them is more refined and precise.
 Of course, you pay for the better quality in both cost and weight.
 These saws range from 43 to 55 lbs. and all cost about $500.
 They all have similar cutting capacities and the ability to miter beyond 45 degrees in both directions.
 The Bosch and DeWalt can also cut bevels exceeding 45 degrees on both sides, a handy feature for trim work.

 Sliding Miter Saw Review: Hitachi

 Hitachi manufactured one of the first sliding miter saws, so we expected great things from this saw.
-And in fact the saw runs smoothly, has nice rails and smooth-rolling bearings, and makes good-quality cuts.
+And in fact, the saw runs smoothly, has nice rails and smooth-rolling bearings, and makes good-quality cuts.
 But other features on the saw are basic and seem outdated.
 It’s the only saw with a vertical handle that we don’t feel is as comfortable as the horizontal handles on other saws.
-The blade guard slides inside the blade housing?a design that’s more likely to get jammed with a wood chip, and the fence is low on the right side, so you’ll need to add an auxiliary fence to cut even 3-in.-tall baseboards.
-If the saw were about $100 cheaper, we could recommend it as a good upgrade from the single-bevel saws, but at the listed price we feel you can do better.
+The blade guard slides inside the blade housing, a design that’s more likely to get jammed with a wood chip, and the fence is low on the right side, so you’ll need to add an auxiliary fence to cut even 3-in.-tall baseboards.
+If the saw were about $100 cheaper, we could recommend it as a good upgrade from the single-bevel saws, but at the listed price we feel that this is not the best compound miter saw and you can do better.